Forest & Water Renewal Revolving Loan Fund

 The Renewal Fund leverages private capital to increase the impact of public investments.
 Bridge financing expands project scale, increases success, and reduces barriers to entry for those interested in expanding their work with support from federal and state funding.

-COCO’s research on conservation revolving loan programs (e.g., The Clean Water State Revolving Fund (CWSRF), Water Infrastructure Finance and Innovation Act (WIFIA), Forest Resilience Bonds) has not found a program that directly supports place-based, small to medium sized watershed coalitions, forestry collaboratives, and tribal organizations.
-However, the projects that these groups implement aggregate to a sizable impact on ecosystem resilience.
+The feasibility study analyzed existing conservation revolving loan programs such as The Clean Water State Revolving Fund, Water Infrastructure Finance and Innovation Act, and Forest Resilience Bonds.
+No programs were found that directly support place-based, small to medium-sized watershed/forestry coalitions/collaboratives or tribal organizations.
+However, the projects that these groups implement aggregate a sizable impact on wildfire and ecosystem resilience.

 Renewal Revolving Loan Fund Pilot